-Release 0.2.0 (2016-06-06)
+Release 0.2.0 (2016-06-06)¶

-End User Changes
+End User Changes¶

-The tweak command
+The tweak command¶

-The tweak command allows managing internal ram options that affect framework behavior.
 The options are system-wide and their values are persistent.
-In general usage of options is intended for development and debugging purposes.
-Without arguments, the tweak command prints all available options and their values:
+In general usage of options is

 $ ram tweak